 Where to stay in Seoul

 Did you like the post and are planning a trip to Seoul?
-If so, take the time to read the practical information to visit South Korea’s capital, including visa, currency and how to get around the city.
+If so, take the time to read the practical information for visiting South Korea’s capital, including visa, currency, and how to get around the city.